Cuber01/voltage-calculator/Readme.md

 - node indexes are an ints >= 1
 - amount of resistance can be either an int or double with dot notation
 - this is a resistor between node A and node B

+Do note that f the circuit doesn't make sense the results won't make sense either.